transloadit/uppy/docs/guides/migration-guides.md

 ## Migrate from Companion 4.x to 5.x

 - Node.js `>=18.20.0` is now required.
+- Setting the `oauthOrigin` option is now required.
+To get back to the unsafe behavior of the previous version, set it to `'*'`.
 - `COMPANION_REDIS_EXPRESS_SESSION_PREFIX` now defaults to `companion-session:`
   (before `sess:`).
 To revert keep backwards compatibility, set the environment variable `COMPANION_REDIS_EXPRESS_SESSION_PREFIX=sess:`.